From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Our Proposed Method:

 \subsection{Explanation Generation}

-To produce the explanations, the LLM first predicts whether each node in the computation tree supports or does not support the target node's classification.
-This partitions the nodes of the computation tree into three categories: \textit{(i) Supporting nodes, (ii) Opposing nodes, (iii) Neutral nodes, not assigned to either category.} The explanation subgraph is then formed by including all supporting nodes and a controlled number of neutral nodes.
-The inclusion of hallucinated nodes is proportional to the number of supporting nodes relative to the total size of the computation tree, as described in our size constraint formulation.
+First, the LLM predicts whether each node in the computation tree supports or does not support the target node's classification.
+This partitions the nodes of the computation tree into three categories: (i) Supporting nodes, (ii) Opposing nodes, and (iii) Neutral nodes, which do not appear in either category.
+Formally, the LLM generates a natural language explanation $E_v$ based on $\mathcal{T}^\Phi_v$ and the classification of $v$.
+Given the parsing of $E_v$ we apply a label attribution function $ \chi: \mathcal{T}^\phi_v \to \{-1, 0, 1\}$ for each node $u \in \mathcal{T}^\phi_v$ such that: \begin{itemize} \item $\chi(u) = 1$ if $u$ is cited in $E_v$ as supporting the classification of $v$, \item $\chi(u) = -1$ if $u$ is cited as not supporting the classification of $v$, \item $\chi(u) = 0$ if $u$ is not mentioned. \end{itemize}

-For each node $v$, the LLM generates a natural language explanation $E_v$ considering the influence of nodes of $\mathcal{T}^\Phi_v$ with regards to the classification of node $v$.
-We define a label attribution function based on the parsing of $E_v$: